FailAcademy/learning/web-dev-foundation/installation.md

 **Dependencies:**

-To run a learning materials app locally for development purposes, you'll need to have [Jekyll](http://jekyllrb.com/docs/installation/) installed.
+To run a learning materials app locally for development purposes, you'll need to have Xcode or Xcode Command Line Tools installed, and [Jekyll](http://jekyllrb.com/docs/installation/) installed.
 Jekyll is a Ruby gem, so you'll need to make sure you have [RubyGems](https://rubygems.org/pages/download) installed first.
 Once you have RubyGems installed, you can run the following command to install Jekyll:

 ```bash
 gem install jekyll